Elie-A-98/yeager-dapp/README.md

 My main tech stack is .Net on the backend and react on the frontend but this demo project was done with NodeJs and Vue, and it contains things that I wouldn't do in a real world project.
 **(This is overengineered on purpose)**
 This project took me about 2 weeks in total.
 It was done on the side in parallel to my full time job.

+# Project requirements

+Develop a simple DApp (Decentralized Application) that enables users to interact with digital assets on the Ethereum blockchain using a provided ERC-721 (Non-Fungible Token, or NFT) smart contract.

+The smart contract can be deployed to an Ethereum testnet (e.g., Rinkeby, Ropsten, or Goerli).

+Files will be stored in ipfs [https://pinata.cloud/](https://pinata.cloud/)

+The backend consist of an API to manage application but storage and state is fully on chain

+The frontend is simple and user-friendly, it has 4 pages for:
+1- Allowing the user to connect their etheruem wallet (using MetaMask) 2- Displaying a gallery of the digital assets owned by the connected wallet.
+3- Minting new digital assets (tokens) by interacting with the smart contract.
+4- Transfering assets to other addresses.

 # Live Application